shafu0x/easy-model-zoo/README.md

-# Pretrained-Model-Zoo
+# Easy-Model-Zoo

-We don't discriminate against PyTorch, Tensorflow or anyone else ;) This is a home for evey easy runnable model.
+We don't discriminate against PyTorch, Tensorflow or anyone else ;) This is a home for evey **easy** runnable model.

 Are you also frustrated by the installation process of different models?
 You are tired of Docker and C extensions failing while compiling.
 You just want to try out a new model?
 [I agree!](https://towardsdatascience.com/running-deep-learning-models-is-complicated-and-here-is-why-35a4e325486c) You just found the right place!

 The only **requirement** of theses models is that they are pip installable.

+You don't have a fancy GPU?
+Don't worry just run it on the CPU...

 PRs are always welcome!